 We had a spectacular day.
 We learnt so much about the wildlife, Scottish life on these islands and came away enriched by the experience and with an appreciation of this wild part of Scotland both from Sandy and his colleague on board who was a biologist.
 We didn’t get to see Jura… this time!

-Generally I don’t ‘recommend’ in my blogs but I have to say, Venture-West were excellent and if you are up in Scotland, definitely plan in a boat trip and get right close to nature and the beauty of our British Isles.
+Generally I don’t ‘recommend’ in my blogs but I have to say, Venture-West were excellent and if you are in Scotland, plan in a boat trip and get right close to nature and the beauty of our British Isles.